 And so, that’s when they came to us, we’re working together trying to get this messaging to people.
 We actually used our brand ambassador army, over 10,000 GE employees, to blast out on their social media networks, and had a far greater reach with people than just the marketing campaign alone.
 So that’s kind of what I mean by it becomes the consumer brand, it becomes the consumer product that’s out there, even part of the consumer business instead of business-to-business.

-Could you provide us with a step-by-step guide to success for employment brand, especially for B2B companies?
+What’s a step-by-step guide to success for employment brand, especially for B2B companies?

 I would say a good place to start is to say step back and to say, “What are my pain points?
 What problems am I trying to solve?
 What am I trying to brand?
 What do I want the external public to see my company as for a place of employment?”
 And then, write your strategy and say, “Okay, this is how I’m going to get there.
 Maybe I’m going to work on that transparency point of view.
 I really want the public to understand what my company’s like, I think there’s a misunderstanding of what it’s like to work here.
 I’m going to work on those employee testimonials and I’m going to push that out.”